 - Many ophthalmologists remain unaware of advances in imaging technology and operative procedures that are revolutionizing the diagnosis and management of ocular and orbital disease.

-- Clinicians require additional data concerning recent advances in AMD diagnosis and treatment efficacy as well as safety to provide optimum care to their patients.
+- Clinicians require additional data concerning recent advances in age-related macular degeneration (AMD) diagnosis and treatment efficacy as well as safety to provide optimum care to their patients.

 - Clinicians need up-to-date guidance on intravitreous anti-VEGF agents, including treatment regimens for diabetic macular edema and proliferative diabetic retinopathy.